15 Jun 2015

 At the city centre

 To change money later in the centre it is best to change money by Alfa Prague.
 Easiest tube to find is at the building of the shopping centre Palladium on the yellow (B-line) metro station Náměstí Republiky (Republic Square).
 Here is their webpage (unfortunately just in Czech but people working there speak foreign languages).
+Take a look on the following video of the popular and funny Honest Guide to get tips on solid exchange places.

 No comments: